Paul‘s Camp Review for the

 When we arrived from Olifants Rest Camp we were used to a small, quiet and personal camp.

 Reception here are lower Sabie Rest Camp is mass production.
 The agent was supper arrogant, snippy and unfriendly.
 She didn't talk and wasn't able to talk to us in full sentences.
-As a first touch point, this is a no go.
-She also didn't ask for documents but grabbed peraonaly what she wanted from what I was holding in my hand.
+As a first

 We were actually shocked from the reception.
 This has nothing to do with hospitality.